From fairytale castles and Gothic cathedrals to epic battlefields and dreamy chocolate shops, here are some of the best places to visit in Belgium.

 Get snap happy in Charleroi

-If you love photography, then a visit to Charleroi in the Walloon province of Hainaut is a must.
-This is home to the largest Museum of Photography in Europe, housed inside an ancient renovated Neo-Gothic Carmelite convent.
+If you love photography, then Charleroi is definitely one of the best places to visit in Belgium.
+Located in the Walloon province of Hainaut, it is home to the largest Museum of Photography in Europe, housed inside an ancient renovated Neo-Gothic Carmelite convent.
 The impressive museum conveys the history of photography from its inception in the 19th century to the present day.
 More than 80,000 prints and 3 million negatives are on display to view, alongside photographic equipment from throughout the ages.

 Besides photography, there are many other must-see attractions to explore in the city.
 These include the Glass Museum of Charleroi, which features more than 6,000 pieces of glass and tools, the 17th-century Cartier Chateau and its grand estate, and the beautifully renovated Saint-Christophe Church.
 The town hall of Charleroi is also worth a visit, mainly due to its 70-meter high belfry, which is classified as a UNESCO World Heritage Site.